fionaDawn/shaneBrewery/README.md

 8. How do we know the containers' configuration for every delivery?
    Shane can enter the number of containers per beer type.

+### Any other notes you feel relevant for the evaluation of your solution?
+I learned a lot of new stuff while doing the code assessment.
+This is my first time creating React app from scratch without the use of create-react-app boilerplate.
+So I just learned what the loaders are for and resolving extensions to include jsx files.
+In testing, spent a lot of time figuring out how to test the Redux actions and how to simulate clicks in React components - since simulate was already deprecated.

+Also learned about web push notifications.
+I was able to make a prototype of it since this was the path I was gonna take but  it just runs in the background and doesn't reflect in the UI until you click the actual notification.

+The highlight of the highlights is being able to successfully run docker for all apps.
+Initially the setup was the backend and the thermometersensor will be inside the ui app and just run yarn from there.
+But today I did a last minute docker research and finally was able to successfully build it and figure out how to link the apps together.